teracyhq/dev/docs/intro.rst

 3. How to impress us?

+- To join our training program, you should have:

+    + a computer connected to Internet

+    + basic English reading and writing skill.
+You understand what is written here is basically enough for starting point

-- Show your passion to learn and work with us
+    + passion to learn and work with us

-- Show your interest with our vision and development philosophy
+    + interest in our vision and development philosophy

-- Join and discuss with us about anything, yes anything :)
+- Join and discuss with us about anything, yes anything at:

     + Facebook group: https://www.facebook.com/groups/teracy/